raulangelj/compiladores/README.md

 This is a python implementation of ANTLR to read a *.cl file parser and lexer it with ANTLR and then show in screen a tree of the file wiht a specific grammar.

+**The document for the semantic types can be found in**[THIS LINK](https://docs.google.com/document/d/1rENcILO97wyMBg6W2bGD8t54zeyllCEIRl2E6ZQi8Rs/edit?usp=sharing)

 ## :zap: Instalation

 You have to follow the official documentation for [ANTLR](https://github.com/antlr/antlr4/blob/master/doc/index.md)